-The findings presented are indicative of broader trends in assessed settlements in May 2020, and ance for settlement names and locations, and adjusted for deserted villages (OCHA 202 are not statistically generalisable.
+The findings presented are indicative of broader trends in assessed settlements in May 2020, and are not statistically generalisable.

 Due to precautions related to the COVID-19 outbreak, data was collected remotely through phone based interviews with assistance from local stakeholders.
 Data collection took place from May 4th to May 29th.